Book of Numbers

 57And these were numbered of the Levites, according to the families of Gershon, Kohath and Merari.
 58These are the families of Levi: the Libnites, the Hebronites, the Mahlites, the Mushites, the Korathites.
 And Korah fathered Amram.
 59And the name of Amram's wife was Jochebed, a daughter of Levi, mother of Amram, Aaron and Moses and Miriam their sister.
 60To Aaron was born Nadab, Abihu, Eleazar and Ithamar.
 61However Nadab and Abihu died when they offered profane fire before the LORD.

 62The Levites were not numbered among the Israelites for there was no inheritance to be given to them among the Israelites and all males over a month old were twenty-three thousand.
 63And they were also numbered by Moses and Eleazer, the priest, in the plains of Moab.
 64But among the Levites who were numbered, there was not a man among them whom had been counted in the first census by Moses and Aaron the priest.
-65For the LORD had said that they shall all die in the wildness, only Caleb and Joshua shall survive. (the two spies who brought a good report, shall enter into the promise land).
-It is estimated the second census was taken 38-39 years after the first census was taken.
+65For the LORD had said that they shall all die in the wildness, only Caleb and Joshua shall survive, (NOTE: Joshua and Caleb are the two spies of the twelve that brought back a good report and they did enter into the promise land).

 6And the LORD spoke to Moses, saying; 7The daughters speak of what is right, They shall have an inheritance among the father's brothers, for their father's inheritance shall pass to them.
 8You shall also tell the children of Israel that if a man dies and has no son, his inheritance shall pass on to his daughter.
 9If he does not have a daughter, the inheritance shall pass to his brothers.
 10After that shall be his father's brothers 11and after that shall be the nearest of kin.
 This shall be the law of the LORD for the children of Israel.